 Extend the life of your cherished textiles and learn new skills that will last you a lifetime!

-Starting at the end of March 2022 at the Quellenpark Bad Vilbel Family Center, Wednesdays from 7:30 - 9 pm.
+Starting at the end of March 2022 at the Quellenpark Bad Vilbel Family Center.
+First and third Wednesdays from 6 - 8 pm.

 Based on the studio project, you can participate in WORKSHOP TALKS.
 The workshop talks are an intersection of ar talk and workshop.

-Jour UN Fixe is a new series.
-Together with art historian Britta Kadolsky we will present and discuss textile themes in art in the workshop talks.
-JOUR UN FIXE is a new series sponsored by the Hessische Kulturstiftung.
+jourUNfixe is a new series.
+Together with art historian Britta Kadolsky we will present and discuss textile themes in art in the workshop talks. jourUNfixe is a new series.

 We present different methods of making in art that can be tested while participating and make references to contemporary positions, art history and strategies of artistic work.
 We invite guests with a special thematic focus, such as textile as a material, embroidery in art, social aspects in dressmaking, and color in painting.

 The TEXTILE WORKSHOP is suitable for everyone who likes to work in groups, is open to experimentation, finds recycling and exchange essential, and wants to make something with their hands.
 Everyone is welcome.
 No previous experience is necessary.

 Workshops about handsewing, sashiko and shibori, card weaving, braidmaking coming soon.